 - Materials Management

-All the above-mentioned positions provide huge opportunities in the field of a career in Supply Chain Management.
-All of them are considered equally important.
+All the positions mentioned above provide huge opportunities in the field of a career in Supply Chain Management.
+Therefore, all of them are considered equally important.

-Job Positions or Application Areas For Career in Supply Chain Management
+Job Positions or Application Areas For a Career in Supply Chain Management

 Following are some of the job positions applicable to Supply Chain Management career enthusiasts: